michelemadonna/dotfiles/Readme.md

 - Extensive customization for fonts, colors, and layouts.
 - **With the `nightly build` version, you can enable *shaders* for advanced graphical effects and animations directly in your terminal!**

-This repository includes my personal Ghostty configuration, which by default applies a slightly customized version of the **Argonaut** theme called **Astronaut**.
-Another color scheme I really like is **Breeze**.
+This repository includes my personal Ghostty configuration, which by default applies a slightly customized version of the **Argonaut** theme called **Astronaut** (another color scheme I really like is **Breeze**, so i uncluded also this).

 ### ⚡️ zgenom
 zgenom is a plugin manager for Zsh that allows you to load themes and plugins in a modular and extremely fast way.
 It uses smart caching to reduce shell startup times and supports plugins from Oh-my-zsh and other sources.